Iconic gypsum cliffs and rare orchids

 The area also boasts important habitat for many rare plants associated with calcium-rich soil conditions, including the Yellow Lady’s-Slipper and the endangered Ram’s-Head Lady’s-Slipper orchids.

-The St. Croix River, which passes at the foot of the gypsum cliffs, is an important tidal river in the area.
+The St. Croix River (Maqmekwitk in the Mi’kmaw language), which passes at the foot of the gypsum cliffs, is an important tidal river in the area.
 The streams in the now-protected area of the watershed will also help researchers better understand processes in streams in gypsum-dominated landscapes.

 Learn more about our work in St. Croix